soreRum/soreRum.github.io/rule_chals.md

 So with all this http stream data collected, Im going to assume this is a microsoft-signed CDN delivery of a browser extension package hinting to be the chrome speech recognition exetension payload being transferred in chunks via BITS.(Background Intelligent Transfer Service).
 I picked this up from the user-agent btw: `User-Agent: Microsoft BITS/7.8`

+Part 1 of the goal was confirmed -> "Analyze the captured traffic and determine whether a Chrome extension payload is being transferred."
+Part 2 of the goal is now to -> "write a Suricata rule that detects this artifact reliably"